splinesreticulating/WellSaid/README.md

 ## Privacy and Security Considerations

-- If you set `KHOJ_API_URL`, all conversation analysis is handled by your local Khoj server and never leaves your device.
-- When using OpenAI, messages are sent to OpenAI's API and are subject to their privacy policy.
+- All conversation analysis happens through OpenAI's API, so your data is subject to their privacy policy.

 ## Troubleshooting